Permian–Triassic extinction event: Ozone depletion

 A collapse of the atmospheric ozone shield has been invoked as an explanation for the mass extinction, particularly that of terrestrial plants.
 Ozone production may have been reduced by 60–70%, increasing the flux of ultraviolet radiation by 400% at equatorial latitudes and 5,000% at polar latitudes.
 The hypothesis has the advantage of explaining the mass extinction of plants, which would have added to the methane levels and should otherwise have thrived in an atmosphere with a high level of carbon dioxide.
 Fossil spores from the end-Permian further support the theory; many spores show deformities that could have been caused by ultraviolet radiation, which would have been more intense after hydrogen sulfide emissions weakened the ozone layer.
 Malformed plant spores from the time of the extinction event show an increase in ultraviolet B absorbing compounds, confirming that increased ultraviolet radiation played a role in the environmental catastrophe and excluding other possible causes of mutagenesis, such as heavy metal toxicity, in these mutated spores.
 Extremely positive Δ^{33}S anomalies provide evidence of photolysis of volcanic SO_{2}, indicating increased ultraviolet radiation flux.
 Sulphur isotope data from North China are inconsistent with a total collapse of the ozone layer, however, suggesting it may have not been as major a kill mechanism as others.

 Multiple mechanisms could have reduced the ozone shield and rendered it ineffective.
-Computer modelling shows high atmospheric methane levels are associated with ozone shield decline and may have contributed to its reduction during the PTME.
+Computer modelling shows that high atmospheric methane levels are associated with a decline in the ozone shield and may have contributed to its reduction during the PTME.
 Volcanic emissions of sulphate aerosols into the stratosphere would have dealt significant destruction to the ozone layer.
 As mentioned previously, the rocks in the region where the Siberian Traps were emplaced are extremely rich in halogens.
 The intrusion of Siberian Traps volcanism into deposits rich in organohalogens, such as methyl bromide and methyl chloride, would have been another source of ozone destruction.
 An uptick in wildfires, a natural source of methyl chloride, would have had further deleterious effects still on the atmospheric ozone shield.
 Upwelling of euxinic water may have released massive hydrogen sulphide emissions into the atmosphere and would poison terrestrial plants and animals and severely weaken the ozone layer, exposing much of the life that remained to fatal levels of UV radiation, although other modelling work has found that the release of this gas would not have significantly damaged the ozone layer.
 Indeed, biomarker evidence for anaerobic photosynthesis by Chlorobiaceae (green sulfur bacteria) from the Late-Permian into the Early Triassic indicates that hydrogen sulphide did upwell into shallow waters because these bacteria are restricted to the photic zone and use sulfide as an electron donor.